 The BBC’s contracts with companies engaged to administer the television licensing system are managed by the BBC’s TV Licensing Management Team.
 The team sits within the BBC’s Chief Customer Officer Group, and ultimately reports to the BBC’s Executive Committee.

 The National Audit Office (opens in a new window) (“NAO”) is the BBC’s auditor and reviews statements from TV Licensing contractors as part of annual independent audits of the BBC.
 The BBC is also subject to ad hoc NAO audits and annual independent internal BBC audits.
-The TV Licensing Management Team is part of this process, which also includes audit of statements from TV Licensing agents.
+The TV Licensing Management Team is part of this process, which also includes audit of statements from TV Licensing contractors.

 The licence fee is imposed by law (the Communications Act 2003) (opens in a new window) enacted by Parliament (opens in a new window).
 The licence fee amount is approved by Parliament in Regulations made pursuant to that Act.
 The Department for Digital, Culture, Media and Sport (opens in a new window) is the responsible government agency for broadcasting in the UK.